goodform/valkey-json/docs/performance.md

 ### Setting and getting parts of objects

-This test shows why ReJSON exists.
+This test shows why ValkeyJSON exists.
 Not only does it outperform the Lua variants, it retains constant rates and latencies regardless the object's overall size.
-There's no magic here - ReJSON keeps the value deserialized so that accessing parts of it is a relatively inexpensive operation.
+There's no magic here - ValkeyJSON keeps the value deserialized so that accessing parts of it is a relatively inexpensive operation.
 In deep contrast are both raw JSON as well as MessagePack, which require decoding the entire object before anything can be done with it (a process that becomes more expensive the larger the object is).